Frequently Asked Questions

 Do I need a heat mat for microgreens?

-Most microgreen varieties germinate well at normal room temperature (65-75°F) without a heat mat.
-However, a heat mat can help in specific situations: if your growing space is consistently below 65°F (like a garage, basement, or unheated room), if you're growing tropical-origin varieties that prefer warmth, or if you want to speed up germination by a day or two.
+Most microgreen varieties germinate well at normal room temperature (65 to 75°F) without a heat mat.
+However, a heat mat can help in specific situations: if your growing space is consistently below 65°F (like a garage, basement, or unheated room), if you are growing tropical-origin varieties that prefer warmth, or if you want to speed up germination by a day or two.

-We've tested heat mats on several crops including sunflower microgreens and found that while they can accelerate the germination phase slightly, the difference in final harvest quality is often minimal when room temperature is already in the 65-75°F range.
-If your growing space stays within that range, a heat mat is an optional convenience—not a necessity.
+We have tested heat mats on several crops including sunflower microgreens and found that while they can accelerate the germination phase slightly, the difference in final harvest quality is often minimal when room temperature is already in the 65 to 75°F range.
+If your growing space stays within that range, a heat mat is an optional convenience, not a necessity.

-If you do use a heat mat, place it under the tray only during the germination/blackout phase (first 3-5 days) and remove it once seeds have sprouted and you transition to light.
+If you do use a heat mat, place it under the tray only during the germination/blackout phase (the first 3 to 5 days) and remove it once seeds have sprouted and you transition to light.
 Leaving it on too long can dry out your medium faster and increase the risk of mold.

 Can I reuse growing medium between crops?

-Silicone/stainless steel reusable mediums: Yes, clean and sanitize between grows.
+Silicone reusable mediums: yes, clean and sanitize between grows.

 What grow lights do you recommend for microgreens?

 For most home growers, basic full-spectrum LED shop lights work great and are very affordable.
-Position lights 6-12 inches above your trays and run them for 12-16 hours per day.
-You don't need expensive specialty grow lights for microgreens—they're not as light-demanding as flowering plants.
+Position lights 6 to 12 inches above your trays and run them for 12 to 16 hours per day.
+You do not need expensive specialty grow lights for microgreens.
+They are not as light-demanding as flowering plants.

-For small setups (1-4 trays), a 2-foot LED light works well.
+For small setups (1 to 4 trays), a 2-foot LED light works well.
 For larger rack systems, 4-foot LED shop lights are the standard.
 Look for lights rated at 6500K (daylight spectrum) for best results.

 Do I need expensive grow lights, or will cheap LEDs work?

 For microgreens, you do not need expensive specialty grow lights.
-We've tested cheap LED shop lights against dedicated grow lights across multiple crops and the difference in final harvest quality is often minimal for microgreens.
-Unlike flowering plants that need specific light spectrums to produce fruit, microgreens primarily need adequate, consistent light to develop thick stems and vibrant color during their short 7-14 day growth cycle.
+We have tested cheap LED shop lights against dedicated grow lights across multiple crops, and the difference in final harvest quality is often minimal for microgreens.
+Unlike flowering plants that need specific light spectrums to produce fruit, microgreens primarily need adequate, consistent light to develop thick stems and vibrant color during their short 7 to 14 day growth cycle.

-A basic full-spectrum LED shop light rated around 6500K (daylight spectrum), positioned 6-12 inches above your trays and running 12-16 hours per day, will produce excellent microgreens.
-You can find these at most hardware stores for $15-30.
-The most important factors are brightness, consistency, and distance from the tray—not the price tag.
+A basic full-spectrum LED shop light rated around 6500K (daylight spectrum), positioned 6 to 12 inches above your trays and running 12 to 16 hours per day, will produce excellent microgreens.
+You can find these at most hardware stores for $15 to $30.
+The most important factors are brightness, consistency, and distance from the tray, not the price tag.

-That said, if you're running a multi-rack commercial setup, dedicated grow lights with higher output and better efficiency can justify the investment over time through electricity savings and slightly improved crop uniformity.
+That said, if you are running a multi-rack commercial setup, dedicated grow lights with higher output and better efficiency can justify the investment over time through electricity savings and slightly improved crop uniformity.

 What's the best water for growing microgreens?